 \section{Abstract}

-We consider a scalar charged quantum particle on $\b{R}^n$ subject to a background $U(1)$ gauge potential $A$.
-We clarify in the general setting how the requirement that the wavefunctions $\psi(x)$ be {\it quasiperiodic} under translations in a lattice $\Lambda$ leads to a periodic field strength $B=dA$ with integral fluxes and to the analogous theory on the torus $\b{T}^n=\b{R}^n/\Lambda$: the wavefunctions $\psi$ defined on $\b{R}^n$ play the role of sections of the associated hermitean line bundle $E$ on $\b{T}^n$, since $E$ can be described as a quotient, beside by local trivializations.
-The covariant derivatives corresponding to a constant $B$ generate a Lie algebra $\gQ$ and together with the periodic functions the {\it algebra of observables} $\OQ$.
+We show in elementary terms the equivalence in a general gauge of a $U(1)$-gauge theory of a scalar charged particle on a torus $\mathbb{T}^n=\mathbb{R}^n/\Lambda$ to the analogous theory on $\mathbb{R}^n$ constrained by {\it quasiperiodicity} under translations in the lattice $\Lambda$.
+The latter theory provides a {\it global} description of the former: the quasiperiodic wavefunctions $\psi$ defined on $\mathbb{R}^n$ play the role of sections of the associated hermitean line bundle $E$ on $\mathbb{T}^n$, since also $E$ admits a global description as a quotient.
+The components of the covariant derivatives corresponding to a constant (necessarily integral) magnetic field $B=dA$ generate a Lie algebra $\gQ$ and together with the periodic functions the {\it algebra of observables} $\OQ$.
 The non-abelian part of $\gQ$ is a Heisenberg Lie algebra with the electric charge operator $Q$ as the central generator; the corresponding Lie group $\GQ$ acts on the Hilbert space as the translation group up to phase factors.
 Also the space of sections of $E$ is mapped into itself by $g\in\GQ$.
-We identify the socalled magnetic translation group as a subgroup of the {\it observables' group} $\YQ$ and determine the unitary irreducible representations of $\OQ,\YQ$ corresponding to integer charges.
+We identify the socalled magnetic translation group as a subgroup of the {\it observables' group} $\YQ$.
+We determine the unitary irreducible representations of $\OQ,\YQ$ corresponding to integer charges and for each of them an associated orthonormal basis explicitly in configuration space.
 We also clarify how in the $n=2m$ case a holomorphic structure and Theta functions arise on the associated complex torus.